rogerkeays/fluent/README.md

         options.forkOptions.jvmArgs += [ '--add-opens=java.base/java.lang=ALL-UNNAMED']
     }

-If your build is using annotations, change the dependency tasks as follows:
+If your build is using an annotations processor, change the dependency tasks to:

     dependencies {
         annotationProcessor 'io.github.rogerkeays:fluent:0.3.1'